Jehoash of Judah: Achievements

 According to the accounts in 2 Kings 12, Jehoash directed that the money paid by worshippers at the Temple should be used to fund its repair.
 By the 23rd year of his reign, he was aware that the priests had failed to implement a restoration program, and so he made his own arrangements, funded by popular contributions, to restore the temple to its original condition and further strengthen it.
 The account in 2 Chronicles 24 follows the account in 2 Kings 12, but adds the detail that it was "as a form of taxation, similar to the tax collected in the desert in connection with the tabernacle".
 At the instigation of Jehoiada, King Joash undertook the restoration of the Temple.
 The Work was completed so expeditiously that one living at the time the Temple was erected by Solomon was permitted to see the new structure shortly before his death.
 This good fortune befell Jehoiada himself, the son of Benaiah, commander-in-chief of the army under Solomon.

+Archaeological finds in the 2020s have suggested that Jerusalem expanded considerably around the time of Jehoash's rule.
+Carbon-dated findings from the Pool of Siloam indicate that a massive dam wall was built there c.
+800–795 BCE, and other large public works in the City of David appear to date to the 9th century BCE.

 Later life and death

 So long as Jehoash continued under the tutelage of Jehoiada, he was a pious king; Jehoash listened to the princes of Judah instead of the priests.
 This led him to abandon worshipping Yahweh and turning instead to idols and the Asherim as previous kings of Israel did.
 2 Chronicles 24 narrates how Jehoash son-in-law the prophet Zechariah, Jehoiada's son and successor, rebuked them for forsaking God, which resulted in Jehoash ordering his execution by stoning.
 The author of the Books of Chronicles criticizes this cruel act strongly.
 "Thus Joash the king remembered not the kindness which Jehoiada his father had done to him, but slew his son.
-And when he died, he said, The look upon it, and require it".
+And when he died, he said, The look upon it, and requite it".
 The author also attributes Jehoash's deeds to the oppression suffered at the hands of Aramean invaders as God's judgment.

 According to the account in 2 Kings 12, when King Hazael of Syria marched on Jerusalem, Jehoash surrendered all the gold of the royal and sacred treasuries, thereby persuading him to call off his attack, but according to the account in 2 Chronicles, the Syrian army "destroyed all the leaders of the people from among the people, and sent all their spoil to the king of Damascus", "execut[ing] judgment against Joash" and leaving him severely wounded.